orsonteodoro/gcf2/README.md

 Source based packages will require a rebuild of the package containing the app or executable if that message appears in the command line.

+lld may need to be rebuilt without CFI bad cast and to remove the above error.

+libnl need to be rebuilt without CFI in order for wpa_supplicant and linkers to work.

 #### Wrapper script example